cailholm/TaskMe/README.md

 About extension:
 ===============

-This extension adds sampled task monitoring feature to your calendar.

-It is Your activity logger.
+Activity logger (sampled task monitoring) which uses calendar to store user's activities.

-It periodically displays window with textbox where You can put your description of currently performed tasks.
+It periodically displays window with textbox where user can put description of currently performed tasks.
-Task Me extension will create event with your description in chosen calendar.
+TaskMe extension will create event with the description in chosen calendar.

-By default activity logger is deactivated.
+Activity logger is deactivated by default after installation.
 To activate it, configure it first in extension's settings.

-First sentence will be treated as event's title.
-Submitting a description without a change will extend the event in Your calendar instead of creating new event.
+First sentence of the description will be treated as event's title.
+Submitting a description without a change will extend the event in the calendar instead of creating new one.

 Building extension
 ==================